kunstmusik/pink/README.md

 # Pink

-A music system written in Clojure.
+A library for music systems development, written in Clojure.

 ## Premise for Design